T-5

-Mustang incognito| While the market introduction plans for the Mustang in the U.S. were under
+While the market introduction plans for the Mustang in the U.S. were under

 consideration, Ford already intended to export the new Pony car to Europe, especially when

-132.000 cars were registered for US army staff in Germany only.
+thinking of the potential customers among the US forces staff there.
+The market volume was recognised by Ford: Statistics shows us that in 1965 132.000 cars were registered for US army staff members in Germany only.
 The design studies of the Mustang were very well accepted in Europe, too.
 One of the first convertibles with a scheduled build code of 05C (5th.
-March) was sold to an Englishman on the 8th. of April.
-But in Germany - as already stated - the main interest of Ford went to the US forces staff.
-In July 1965 Ford announced even to start production in the Netherlands and started indeed production in September 1965 in the Amsterdam Ford factory.
-But that is another story and has nothing to do with T 5s. |
+March) was sold to an Englishman on the 8th. of April already.
+But in Germany the main interest of Ford went to the US forces staff.
+In July 1965 Ford announced even to begin production in the Netherlands and started it in September 1965 in the Amsterdam Ford factory.
+But that is another story and has little to do with T-5s, although a few T-5s are known these days having been produced in Amsterdam. |

 Unfortunately Ford had some initial problems in marketing the Mustang in